mindset-dojo/mindset-dojo.github.io/_forms/driver.md

 ## Intention

-Part of the [Four Patterns](../four-patterns/) from Institute for Zen Leadership, Driver energy is like a laser.
+Part of the [Four Patterns](../four-patterns/) from Institute for Zen Leadership, Driver (In Elemental FEBI™, it is also known as Fire) energy is like a laser.
 It causes you to focus on moving foward, step by step.

 ## Experience